Femi Fani-Kayode: Arrested by EFCC and acquitted by the courts

-Fani-Kayode was arrested in December 2008 by the EFCC and charged with 47 counts of money laundering.
+Femi Fani-Kayode was arrested in December 2008 by the EFCC and charged with 47 counts of money laundering.
 Fani-Kayode stated that he was innocent and that the monies were funds received from his own private businesses and legitimate sources and had nothing to do with government funds.

 He said that the investigations of the Yar'Adua government and the EFCC were politically motivated, and he was being persecuted in the same way as other colleagues from the Obasanjo government, such as Nasir El-Rufai and Nuhu Ribadu, for their ties to President Obasanjo.
 On 22 October, EFCC operatives of arrested on a 17-count charge of unlawful retention, unlawful use and unlawful payment of money in the tune of about N4.9 billion, a charge brought against them by the anti-graft commission.

-Fani-Kayode discharged and acquitted of money laundering charges

-Fani-Kayode was discharged and acquitted on 1 July 2015, by a Federal High Court sitting in Lagos on the two-count charge of money laundering preferred against him by the Economic and Financial Crimes Commission, EFCC.
+Femi Fani-Kayode was discharged and acquitted on 1 July 2015, by a Federal High Court sitting in Lagos on the two-count of money laundering preferred against him by the Economic and Financial Crimes Commission, EFCC.
 The court held that the EFCC was unable to prove the charges against Fani-Kayode beyond reasonable doubt and consequently acquitted him.
+The other 15 counts had been thrown out and dismissed by the courts at an earlier date.